rednafi/rednafi.com/content/zephyr/einstellung_effect.md

 experienced in a narrow slice of a highly specialized domain.

-To put it more concretely, when I learned my first proper programming language, Python, it was much easier for me to pick up the syntax, semantics, and the culture around it since all that knowledge was basically getting dumped into an empty slate.
+To put it more concretely, when I learned my first proper programming language, Python, it was much easier for me to pick up the syntax, semantics, and culture around it since all that knowledge was basically getting dumped into an empty slate.
 When I had to pick up some JavaScript for work, it was still relatively easy since I started to compare the features of the language with the one I knew and worked my way up.
-However, the time it took for me to get comfortable in the JS world wasn't that shorter since I was begrudgingly resisting learning about the warts of the language and complaining about how nice Python's type system was compared to this mess!
+However, the time it took for me to get comfortable in the JS world wasn't that short since I was begrudgingly resisting learning about the warts of the language and complaining about how nice Python's type system was compared to this mess!

-It was only when I started to learn Go that I became aware of the warts of Python and when it just isn't the right tool to solve the problem at hand.
+It was only when I started to learn Go that I became aware of the warts of Python and when it just wasn't the right tool to solve the problem at hand.
 Despite Go's fame for being simple, I had to read a few books, solve a few koans, and build a few tools before I got confident in solving problems with it.
-One reason why it took longer is because I was trying to emulate Python idioms inside Go while at the same time bashing people who'd write Go like Java, completely being oblivious to my own stance.
-In each of these instances, my accumulated experience and acquired predispositions actively resisted against adopting a different ways of solving problems.
+One reason why it took longer is because I was trying to emulate Python idioms inside Go while at the same time bashing people who'd write Go like Java, while remaining completely oblivious to my own stance.
+In each of these instances, my accumulated experience and acquired predispositions actively resisted adopting different ways of solving problems.

-It's natural for us to acquire new skills by mapping them with what we actually know, and that's true for any skill—whether it's learning to cook a new dish or write in an unfamiliar programming language.
+It's natural for us to acquire new skills by mapping them with what we actually know, and that's true for any skill—whether it's learning to cook a new dish or writing in an unfamiliar programming language.
 But at the same time, as we grow older, we actively need to strain against the tide to learn to learn like kids.
 Because without it, we are nothing but simulacra acting as conscious exotica[^3], spellbound by the allure of mimicry!

 [^1]: [Lenz's law](https://www.youtube.com/watch?v=QwUq8xM_8bY)